ncredinburgh/JavaForSmallTeams/tests/5_write_specifications_not_tests.md

 ### Spike and stabilise

 Traditionally spikes are thrown away as they are inherently of low quality.
-Discarding the spike is done to optimise code quality at the expense of a (probably but not necessarily) slower delivery.
+Discarding the spike is done to optimise code quality at the expense of a (probably) slower delivery.

 Sometimes this is not the tradeoff you want.